dialex/start-testing/docs/tools/mnemonics.md

   - Product: should behave like other *internal* products
   - Purpose: should fulfil the company's expectations
   - Standards: should comply with applicable laws and regulations
+- When starting an exploratory testing session: **`TORCH`** by [Simon Tomes](https://docs.google.com/document/d/1rKYmujVhUlNgfeYIBot12Z8E7S0Y_Z4pk5pefK7xO3g/edit)
+  - Time: How much time will you put aside for this session?
+  - Oracles: Who or what will help you act on the information you discover? (see [oracles](/tools/oracles.md))
+  - Risks: What do you want to learn about? (see [charters](/tools/charters.md))
+  - Consider: What questions do you want to answer? (see **`WWWWWHEK`** mnemonic)
+  - Heuristics: What triggers will guide your session? (see [heuristics](/tools/heuristics.md))
+- When ending an exploratory testing session: **`PROOF`** by [Jon Bach](https://jonbox.wordpress.com/)
+  - Past: what was explored during the session (e.g. charter)
+  - Results: what was discovered
+  - Obstacles: what prevented better testing
+  - Outlooks: which product areas should be explored next
+  - Feelings: what emotions where felt during usage of the product
 - When exploring APIs:  **`ICE OVER MAD`** by [Ash Winter](https://testingisbelieving.blogspot.com/2013/11/johnny-mnemonic-iceovermad.html)
   - Integration: how will consumers use this service?
   - Consumers: who will use it -- humans or machines?